 Record: Oz Guterman and Ari Neuman, “What are we educating towards?
 Socialization, acculturization, and individualization as reflected in home education.”
 Educational Studies, 43, No. 3 (2017): 265-281.
 [Abstract]

-Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is a professor in the Department of Human Resources at the same institution.
+Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is senior lecturer in the Department of Human Resources at the same institution.
 In this article they discuss the educational objectives of 30 homeschooling mothers in terms of socialization, acculturization, and individualization.

 These three terms were first determined by scholars looking to form an ultimate theoretical model of educational goals.
 To begin, the authors discuss the definitions of socialization, acculturization, and individualization: